 Read Matthew 7:1-6

-Oh, and one more thing!
-At the time, I used a walker to get around.
-Now when I stepped into that jewellery store every person in the store turned to look at me.
-I mean really look at me.
+At the time, I used a walker to get around (I need a wheelchair now).
+When I stepped into that jewellery store, every person in the store turned to look at me.
+I mean, really, look at me.
 They looked me up and down and decided en masse that I was not worthy of their time.
 They judged me by my looks.
-They assumed I had no money to spend because I wasn't dressed appropriately for their "fine" establishment and I certainly didn't fit the part of someone with money to spend.
-But at that time in my life I did have money to spend, but no one in the store offered to help me or even say hello.
-Five sales clerks all turned away from me as if I wasn't there.
+They assumed I had no money to spend.
+I wasn't dressed appropriately for their "fine" establishment, and I certainly didn't fit the part of someone with money to spend.
+But I did have money to spend, yet no one in the store offered to help me or even said hello.
+Five sales clerks turned away from me as if I wasn't there.
 I felt like Julia Roberts in Pretty Woman.

-But judging is when we try to force our views or opinions on someone else.
-Instead of judging by God's standards we judge by our own standards and preferences which often leads to disagreements within the church body.
+But judging is when we try to force our views, expectations or opinions on someone else.
+Instead of judging by God's standards, we judge by our own standards and preferences, which often leads to disagreements within the church.
 This is not discernment.
 This is judging.

-Now as I discussed in previous posts, the Pharisees were religious leaders, and Jesus liked to use them in his parables and sermons as examples of how not to behave.
-They judged people by the letter, not the spirit, of the law and so they judged others based on their own behaviour and beliefs.
-But Jesus basically said in Matthew 7:2 and I'm paraphrasing here, "Don't judge people at all if you are judging them the way the Pharisees do, because if you judge people that way, you will be judged with the same severity."
+As I discussed in previous posts, the Pharisees were religious leaders.
+In his parables and sermons, Jesus liked to use them as examples of how not to behave.
+They judged people by the law's letter, not the spirit, and so they judged others based on their own behaviour and beliefs.
+But Jesus said in Matthew 7:2, and I'm paraphrasing here, "Don't judge people at all.
+Because if you judge people the way the Pharisees do, you will be judged with the same severity."
 Jesus' intent is seen by his use of the words "speck" and "plank" in Matthew 7:3-4.
-Judgmental people are arrogant, prideful, foolish and can't see clearly because they lack discernment (because of planks in their eyes).
+Judgmental people are arrogant, prideful, foolish and spiteful.
+They lack discernment.
+They can't see a person for who they really are.
 They may, like the Pharisees, "know" the Scriptures inside out, but they don't know how to "live" them.

-An excellent example of this is the parable Jesus told of the Pharisee and the tax collector who went to the Temple to pray.
+An excellent example is a parable Jesus told of the Pharisee and the tax collector who went to the Temple to pray.

 Also He spoke this parable to some who trusted in themselves that they were righteous, and despised others: “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood and prayed thus with himself, ‘God, I thank You that I am not like other men—extortioners, unjust, adulterers, or even as this tax collector.
 I fast twice a week; I give tithes of all that I possess.’
 And the tax collector, standing afar off, would not so much as raise his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me a sinner!’
 I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, and he who humbles himself will be exalted” (Luke 18:9-14, NKJV).